krvikash35/learning/t-container/README.md

     * Filesystem sharing:  Reverse SSHFS
     * Port forwarding: ssh -L, automated by watching /proc/net/tcp and iptables events in the guest
     * Support various linux distro as gues os: ubuntu, Alpine, Debian etc
+    * built-in support for containerd and nerdctl(Docker-compatible containerd ctl).
+Other runtime can also be used.
+    * uses k3s for kubernetes
 * You can use this as alernative to docker for building image and runing container.
 * you can use this as alternative to minikube